 - The essential health benefits requirement for low income people in the Medicaid program, and for people who have health insurance through their employers and the healthcare exchanges.
-Preventive care (including pediatric care, mammograms, cervical cancer screenings, and domestic violence screenings), pregnancy and childbirth coverage, mental health and substance abuse services, chronic disease management, pediatric care, and other essential health benefits shouldn’t be optional for insurance companies or a health service that a state can waive.
+Preventive care (including pediatric care, mammograms, cervical cancer screenings, and domestic violence screenings), pregnancy and childbirth coverage, mental health and substance abuse services like entering on a First Step FL rehab center, chronic disease management, pediatric care, and other essential health benefits shouldn’t be optional for insurance companies or a health service that a state can waive.

 - Protections for survivors of domestic violence so that they are not penalized if their abusers block their access to health coverage.

 - A strong, well-funded Medicaid program that meets the needs of all who need it, including people who gained health coverage through their state’s expansion of Medicaid eligibility.

 - The full range of reproductive health services for women and girls, including continued Medicaid funding for Planned Parenthood which is a primary women’s health provider in many communities.